How Much Life Insurance Do I Need In 2026?

 If you’re looking for life insurance in the UK, it’s important to consider how your family would afford the mortgage repayments if you died.

-This is why many homeowners choose to take out a mortgage life insurance policy, which pays out a lump sum large enough to clear the mortgage debt.
+Many homeowners choose to take out a mortgage life insurance policy that pays a lump sum large enough to pay off their mortgage debt.

 Mortgage life insurance policies typically run until the mortgage is paid off and can be either level term or decreasing term cover.

-Most people with repayment mortgages go for decreasing life policies, which means the size of the pay-out decreases as your mortgage debt gets smaller over time.
+Most people with repayment mortgages opt for decreasing life policies, which means the payout decreases as their mortgage balance decreases over time.

-If you currently have an interest-only mortgage and are only repaying the mortgage interest, not the capital debt, remember to include both capital and interest when working out how much cover you need.
+If you currently have an interest-only mortgage and are only repaying the interest, not the capital, remember to include both capital and interest when working out how much cover you need.

 Life Insurance Quotes: Quick, Simple & Free.
 We’ll Compare The Best Deals For You